narennandi/Predicting-Infant-Mortality/README.md

 # Predicting-Infant-Mortality
+Building a Multi-Linear Model

+Conducting Exploratory Analysis by building a scatterplot matrix and correlation matrix

-Building a Multi-Linear Model using Best Subset Selection to see what variables best fits the model
+Using Best Subset Selection method to see what variables best fits the model